 JavaScript Array Methods Explained: map vs forEach vs find vs filter (With Examples)

-help process data in powerful and efficient ways.
+When working with arrays in JavaScript, methods like map, forEach, find, and filter help process data in powerful and efficient ways.
 However, developers often confuse when to use which method.

 Table of Contents